The circuit was designed with the following goals:

 Regulator VR2 provides a reference voltage for the oscillator circuit and for the battery voltage comparators IC2c and IC2d.

-IC2c is the low battery sense comparator.
+IC2c is the low battery voltage sensing comparator.
 When the battery reaches 0.6V above the shutoff point, the IC2c output goes high and turns on the yellow LED.
-Resistor R21 sets the difference between the low voltage indication and the power shutoff.
+Resistor R21 sets the difference between the low voltage indication and the power shutoff setpoint.

 Diode D8 protects the circuit from reverse voltage spikes when driving an inductive load such as a relay or motor.

 Leave the circuit connected until the battery voltage has reached or exceeded the desired full-charged setting, this is typically around 13.8V at room temperature.
-Turn the float voltage setting counter clockwise until the LED alternates red and green.
-Tweak the setting until the LED blinks and the battery voltage is where you want it to be at the full state.
+Turn the float voltage setting counter-clockwise until the LED alternates red and green.
+Adjust the setting until the LED blinks and the battery voltage is where you want it to be at the full state.
 When the LED is alternating red/green, it is normal for the battery voltage to vary by about 10mV.